 Kydonia, one of the most important and powerful cities of Western Crete, flourished right where the current city of Chania stands today.
 Kydonia prospered not only in the Minoan period, but also later, in the historical years.
-According to the myth, it was one of the three cities that were founded on the island of Crete by king Mίnos.
+According to Greek mythology, it was one of the three cities that were founded on the island of Crete by King Mίnos.
 The local hero Kydon, a son of the god Hermes and Akakallida (a daughter of Minos) is also mentioned in mythology.

-Kydonia was almost continuously at war with the neighbouring towns of Falassarna, Polyrrinia, Elyros and Aptera, all of which claimed dominance over the region; whenever Knossos and Gortyn (the two major cities of Crete) fought, Kydonia took sides depending on its interests.
+Kydonia was almost continuously at war with the neighbouring towns of Falassarna, Polyrrinia, Elyros and Aptera, all of which claimed dominance over the region.
+Whenever Knossos and Gortyn (the two major cities of Crete) fought, Kydonia picked sides depending on its interests.

-Of the Roman period city, buildings with mosaic floors have been excavated at the Nea Katastimata square (also known as the 1866 square).
+From the Roman period, buildings with mosaic floors have been excavated at the Nea Katastimata square (also known as the 1866 square).
 These mosaics can be seen in the Archaeological Museum of Chania.